calmm-js/partial.lenses/README.md

 the algebras to allow for partiality.
 With traversals it is also possible, for example, to simply post compose optics with [`L.optional`](#L-optional) to skip `undefined` elements.

+Note that if you simply wish to perform an operation that needs roughly the full expressive power of the underlying lens encoding, you should use [`L.traverse`](#L-traverse), because it is independent of the underlying encoding, while `L.toFunction` essentially exposes the underlying encoding and it is better to avoid depending on that.

 ### Transforms